furkankeremselimoglu/flight-search-api/README.md

 ### Running the Application

 1. **Start the Application:**
-   on Mac and Linux
+   - On Mac and Linux
    ```bash
    ./mvnw spring-boot:run
    ```
-   Or on Windows:
+   - On Windows:
    ```bash
    mvnw spring-boot:run
    ```